 http://www.edutopia.org An excellent comprehensive resource for educators demonstrates best practice with PBL and technology.
 The site includes videos with experts, stories of classroom successes with technology and downloadable resources to help get you started with PBL.

-http://www.projectapproach.org/ The purpose of this site is to provide an overview of the project approach and how it relates to learning as well as providing online courses, project ideas, resources and links to other project sites.
+http://www.projectapproach.org/ Sylvia Chard and Lilian Katz, two Canadian educators, pioneered the Project Approach!
+The purpose of this site is to provide an overview of the project approach and how it relates to learning as well as providing online courses, project ideas, resources and links to other project sites.

 http://www.uoregon.edu/~moursund/dave/Free.html David Moursund is a leading educator in ICT enhanced Project-Based Learning and his website provides lots of background information, mini-courses and links to books, articles and presentations.